ExiledPhobos/Olympic-Medal-Analysis/README.md

 ### 1. Database Setup

-1. **Create the Database**:
-   - Create a new database in your preferred RDBMS.
+1. Create a new database in your preferred RDBMS.
 Name it `olympics_db` or any other name you prefer.

-2. **Run the SQL Script**:
-   - Navigate to the `database/` folder and run the `olympics.sql` script in your database.
+2. Navigate to the `database/` folder and run the `olympics.sql` script in your database.
 This script will create the necessary tables and populate them with data.

    For MySQL:
    ```sql